-That meteors and asteroids landing on the Earth were described as "falling stars" (asteroids comes from the Greek word for star) is a known documented part of ancient terminology.
+That meteors and asteroids landing on the Earth were described as "falling stars" (asteroid comes from the Greek word for star) is a known documented part of ancient terminology.
 And if you're going to insist The Bible must be MORE literal then common usage was, then these modern Flat Earthers need to abandon their current position on if the Sun and Moon literally rise and set.

-The idea that the star falling at the start of Revelation 9 is Satan, and that that Angel is given the Key is easily refuted by the beginning of Revelation 20 where a different Angel has the key and locks Satan in The Pit.
+The idea that the star falling at the start of Revelation 9 is Satan, and that he is given the Key is easily refuted by the beginning of Revelation 20 where a different Angel has the key and locks Satan in The Pit.
 The Angel given the Key I think is the Angel who sounded the Fifth Trumpet, later in chapter 9 we see the Angel who sounds the Sixth Trumpet plays a role on how those events play out.

 The star described as "falling" to the Earth at the start of chapter 9 in the Greek can be read as just sort of descending but not totally landing.
 I still like my hunch that that star is Iapetus which has a lot of fringe theory speculation.
 But I no longer like the idea I flirted with before that the Abyss is actually inside Iapetus, the Abyss is inside The Earth, the Great Deep.